 After the bilateral talks, Bangladesh and Bhutan have signed five instruments on strengthening their cooperation in the areas of health, agriculture, shipping, tourism and public administration training.

 The Bhutanese premier also called on Bangladesh President M Abdul Hamid at Bangabhaban as well as attended banquet dinner hosted by Prime Minister Sheikh Hasina.

 Besides, Lotay held meeting with Bangladesh foreign, commerce, health and shipping ministers separately.

 He also held meeting with the leaders of FBCCI where he said Bhutan is highly keen to develop the existing trade relations with Bangladesh and also wants to explore the trade potentials.
 The Bhutanese prime minister also joined one of the Bangalee New Year celebration programmes to greet the countrymen in the capital.

-During the visit that started on Friday, Lotay spent half of Sunday at Mymensingh Medical College and Hospital from where he had received his MBBS degree under foreign student quota.
+During the visit that started on Friday, Dr Lotay spent half of yesterday at Mymensingh Medical College and Hospital from where he had received his MBBS degree under foreign student quota.